ethical-haquer/Galaxy-Flasher/README.md

 + Download the latest Thor GUI release from [here](https://github.com/ethical-haquer/Thor_GUI/releases).
 + Once it's downloaded, extract it, and open the Thor_GUI.py file with a text editor.
-+ You need to edit line 38 and 41 of the file.
++ You need to edit line 38 of the file.
 + Replace "PATH/TO/TheAirBlow.Thor.Shell.dll" with the correct path to the .dll file (The one from the "Linux.zip").
-+ Replace "/PATH/TO/DIRECTORY/CONTAINING/THOR_GUI's/FILES/" with the correct path to **the directory containing** the Thor_GUI.py file - Not the file itself.
 + Save your changes to the file, and run:

   ```